-- If XCode is already installed, gcc can be installed by selecting Command Line Tools from Xcode Menu > Preferences > Downloads. - If you don't want to install XCode you have two choices: - Download the command line tools from the Apple Developer website (registration, albeit free, required). - Use the installer at https://github.com/kennethreitz/osx-gcc-installer/downloads.
+- If XCode is already installed, gcc can be installed by selecting Command Line Tools from Xcode Menu > Preferences > Downloads. - Depending on your OS X version, you may also be able to install gcc without installing XCode by executing xcode-select --install. - If you don't want to install XCode you can Download the command line tools from the Apple Developer website (registration, albeit free, required).